How Fairmind Guides Work

 - Provides essential context.
 When context is needed to make sense of conflicting claims or uncertainties, it is provided.

 - Shows how thoughtful people might reach different conclusions based on different values and priorities.
-Example viewpoints model a range of perspectives that readers can adopt or draw from.
+Example viewpoints show a range of perspectives that readers can adopt or draw from.

 - Makes editorial choices explicit.
 An appendix explains the framing, wording, and omissions so readers can evaluate those decisions.